cn0047/stash/ed/cache/README.md

 that is stored temporarily in a rapidly accessible storage.

 Cache algorithms:
-LFU - Least Frequently Used
+LFU - Least Frequently Used.
-LRU - Least Recently Used
+LRU - Least Recently Used.
-MRU - Most Recently Used
+MRU - Most Recently Used.

 ## Cache invalidation